 The band’s near future isn’t very certain, and even though they’re younger than me they still look about 10 years ahead.
 It’s time to play an immense headlining show while they still can, because they’re clearly not as healthy as they like to admit.
 It surprises me that this hasn’t already happened to be quite honest.
 Oh, and also, Slayer, if you’re reading this – Let Holt contribute on album 13.

 Formed in Des Moines, Iowas back in 1992, Stone Sour is the original band of Slipknot‘s vocalist Corey Taylor.
 When Slipknot gained worldwide fame, Corey decided to bring back his old band-mates, including Slipknot‘s guitarist Jim Root, and set back up his original band.
 Stone Sour have won 2 Grammies in their lifetime.
 These inlcude their 2003 single “Get Inside” and 2004 single “Inhale” – both of which included on their self-titled debut album.
 It must be hard being in two massively successful bands internationally, I have no idea how Corey manages it.

 The band have just released their 6th album Hydrograd, which I am personally finding it hard to get along with – but that’s another story in itself.
 They’ve also just announced a European tour which includes some arena dates.
 Bigger venues means that more and more people are attending.
 I feel they’re certainly going to be worthy enough for a headline slot at next year’s Download festival.

 This year’s Download Festival 2017 starts next week (9th June – 11th June) featuring headliners System of a Down, Biffy Clyro and Aerosmith.

-Be sure to stay tuned, as on the Thursday before the weekend commences, I’ll be covering bands that we DON’T want to see headline next year.
+If you’re interested I’ve also covered bands that we DON’T want to see headline next year.
 Just to mix it up a bit!